no-garlic/lyrical/README.md

  - Implement Settings Controls and Default Values
  - Implement Clear
  - Implement Templates
+ - bug: API's dont send blank values to the database, so if I delete all text in a textbox and save, it wont delete it.

+## Todo
+ - SMS to Martin
+ - Structure: drag and drop not working to the last slot
+ - Add a cancel button for Structure page

  - Lyrics page is 2 parts: first time, show: Generate Lyrics only, after that change the controls so can only generate new lyrics for sections, and edit lines of sections
  - Update prompts about combining vocalisations, eg, ah, aah or ah-ah-ah, ooh-ah-ahh
  - Update prompt about other rules, like ... and rrrrrrun
  - Song Structure dialog needs to be a few px wider to match style page width

- - bug: API's dont send blank values to the database, so if I delete all text in a textbox and save, it wont delete it.
  - badge.scrollIntoView({ behavior: 'smooth', block: 'center' });
- - refactor using btn-generate for songId
+ - refactor using btn-generate for songId - get it from document.body instead
+ - drag and drop items dont animate back into place on Song Names page like they do on Structure page

 ## Backlog
+ - Update navigation system hyperlinks
  - Make all modals looks the same
  - Fix jitter upon closing a modal
  - Add href# to Navigation Timeline